Soft Wash vs. Water Blasting: Why Your Auckland Home Needs a Gentle Touch

 When biological growth is only torn off at the surface, the remaining cells and spores still have a foothold.
 Auckland's maritime climate — mild winters, high humidity, frequent drizzle — gives that regrowth everything it needs.
 You can end up on a frustrating treadmill: blast, regrow, blast again, with the cladding taking a little more abuse each time.

 Soft washing aims to neutralise the growth properly so regrowth is delayed by months compared with water blasting alone, assuming gutters are clear and drainage is sound.
+For roofs specifically, our dwell treatment approach uses higher concentrations suited to tile and iron substrates.
 That does not mean a house stays sterile forever; no exterior wash can promise that in the upper North Island.
 It does mean you are buying a longer quiet period before the next service, which is usually what owners care about when they book a full exterior programme.

 The Environmental Edge